 IR general

 The CA-D Liaison Engineer noted that often they get requests for ports in shield walls but find ways to snake things into the area.
-Howard W. has provided dimensions of the PXL box that needs to move in/out of the IR.
-John S. has provided the layout print that depicts the shielding placement at the back of the IR when the shield wall comes down.
+Howard Wieman has provided dimensions of the PXL box that needs to move in/out of the IR.
+John Scheblein , STAR ops, has provided the layout print that depicts the shielding placement at the back of the IR when the shield wall comes down.
 If a shadow wall is added it most likely will be on the outside and probably stored outside.
 Discussion has started with STAR operations on the use of the assembly hall areas for the HFT final assembly.
-Jason has been adding detectors and shielding to the model of the IR.
+Jason Bessuille, MIT, has been adding detectors and shielding to the model of the IR.
 At some point it would be good to compare the model to what is there.

 IDS